 It is by a team effort that we are all aiming to hit that elusive sweet spot of the bean.
 Throughout each stage of the journey we are battling against Time and Oxygen to find this moving target.
 Many skillsets are involved:

 The skills of the Growers, Pickers & Processors at Cafe Granja La esperanza Cafe Granja La Esperanza with their clear vision to find progressive solutions is the key embarkation point to get us pointing in the right direction.
 Their brave use of different processes and approaches to agronomy bring us a genuinely premium product and we give it all the attention it deserves.

 Next there is the transformational skill of the Roaster, finessing of the sweetness in the roasting drum.
 Personally, as a roaster, I believe that the remnants of mucilage on the bean are translated into a caramelised element during the development stage of the roast.
 When I first started roasting Honey processed beans, (for they are a recent trend) I couldn't understand why my chaff lines along the fissure were black, rather than white, as with washed coffees.
 There was no trace on charring in the cupped flavours, just sweetness for days...
 Then I realised we were turning flesh into flavour!

 Finally this is where you come in: the Brewer!
 What a responsibility?!
 Check all your parameters of the brewing portfolio: Time, Temperature and Turbulence; Dose Weight, Extraction Time.
-The list goes on but we are all trying to arrive at the same glorious conclusion, to hit that elusive sweet spot of the bean.
+The list of tick boxes goes on in the Scientific 4th Wave of Coffee but we are all trying to arrive at the same glorious conclusion, to hit that elusive sweet spot of the bean.
 To bring out the best of the Red Bourbon Honey!
 I'm off to find a Bourbon biscuit to dunk in mine...